Hafeez232/SMK/README.md

 # SMK
-Compilation of my script during SMK
+Compilation all of my project/task during high School